Hojoon-Seo/Hojoon-Seo.github.io/README.md

 # Welcome to my blog

+## 2020/10/19
+I succeeded to hack the 3rd level of the site.
+However, the fourth level is even harder.

 ## 2020/10/18
 Today I tried to hack the 3rd level of hackthissite.org.
 It is very hard.
 I failed to hack  it.